felipesecchi/Apigee-Simple-Gitlab_CI-Pipeline/README.md

 3. Save
 4. Commit, Push.. et voila!

 Use the GitLab UI to monitor your pipeline execution.

-Go to your GitLab project > CI/CD > Pipeline.
+<BR>Go to your GitLab project > CI/CD > Pipeline.

 ![GitLab CICD Pipeline](./img/GitLab-Pipeline-1.png)

-You can see all stages and jobs running.
+<BR>You can see all stages and jobs running.

 ![GitLab CICD Pipeline Animated](./img/animated-pipeline.gif)

-And the end of test stages you can download artifacts.
+<BR>And the end of test stages you can download artifacts.

 ![GitLab CICD Pipeline artifacts](./img/atifacts.png)

-For example, the results of integration tests with Apickli.
+<BR>For example, the results of integration tests with Apickli.

 ![GitLab CICD Pipeline apickli](./img/apickli.png)